TonnyG95/MyHomeBackend/README.md

 - HTML (build up layout and content of the application.)
 - CSS (custom styling and override Bootstrap stylings to fit with the theme of the app.)
 - ReactJS (interactive functionalities of the app.)
-- React-Bootstrap (the responsive front-end framework to build the layout and style the app.)
+- React-Bootstrap (the responsive front-end framework to build the layout and style of the app.)

 ### BackEnd Technologies

 - Python (backend functionalities handling data, database interaction, and CRUD functionalities.)
-- Django (the core framework used to build backend for MyHome.)
+- Django (the core framework used to build the backend for MyHome.)

 ### Backend Requirements